rituraja/Nile/README.md

 Get real-time insights into sales data

 ## Introduction
-It is a plateform to analyze sales data of a Amazon like online retail buisness.
-It allows to slice & dice sales data to get historical macro view and realtime pulse of the state of the buisness.
+It is a platform to analyze sales data of an Amazon like online retail business.
+It allows to slice & dice sales data to get historical macro view and realtime pulse of the state of the business.

 ##Architecture
 It is inspired by the lambda architecture.